 During the fiscal year, the School maintained an operating budget.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget once exact information is available; 2) amendments made to recognize changes in funding amounts; and 3) changes in appropriations that become necessary to maintain services.

-In the General Fund the actual expenditures were less than budgeted expenditures by \$970,911 as instruction, pupil personnel services, and facilities expenditures were reduced by cost cutting.
+In the General Fund, the actual expenditures were less than budgeted expenditures by \$1,884,964 as instruction, pupil services, and plant operation were reduced by cost cutting.

 Economic Factors and Next Year's Budget